Originally posted February 3, 2011. Updated for your usefulness, and for my own amusement.

 Here is how our game worked, you can adapt it to your levels, rooms, and messiness factor.
 These directions are per child, so 10 toys on the basement floor really means 20!
 And I recommend doing this on-the-fly, just look around the house and come up with your list.
 It will change every time you ‘play’!

-- Pick up 8 pieces of clothing from your bedroom floor.
+- Throw away 8 scraps of paper from your floor.

-- Find 7 markers/crayons/pencils and put them in their boxes where they belong.
+- Find 7 markers/crayons/pencils and put them in their boxes.

 - Put 6 books back onto your bookshelves.